-- 435. The City and the Union agree that employees working on video display equipment shall have safe and healthy work environments. - 436.
+- 460. The City and the Union agree that employees working on video display equipment shall have safe and healthy work environments. - 461.
 This environment shall avoid excessive noise, crowding, contact with fumes and other unhealthy conditions.
-The City agrees upon request of the Union to meet and confer on ways to design the flow of work to avoid long, uninterrupted use of video display equipment by employees. - 1.
-Eye Examinations - 437.
-All represented employees, who are health service system members, shall be eligible for one (1) annual VDT examination and prescribed eyewear. - 2.
-Breaks - 438.
-Every employee working on video display equipment shall be required to take a break away from his/her screen of at least fifteen (15) minutes after two (2) hours' work.
-In the event that normal work schedule does not provide a lunch or rest break every two (2) hours, the employee shall be assigned duties away from the video display screen for fifteen (15) minutes after two (2) hours of work. - 3.
-Physical Plant - 439.
-The Board of Supervisors agrees to provide, subject to the budgetary and fiscal provisions of the Charter, the following physical equipment and work environment for users of video display equipment: - 440. a.
+The City agrees upon request of the Union to meet and confer on ways to design the flow of work to avoid long, uninterrupted use of video display equipment by employees.

+1. Eye Examinations

+- 462. All represented employees, who are health service system members, shall be eligible for one (1) annual VDT examination and prescribed eyewear. - 2.
+Breaks - 463.
+Every employee working on video display equipment shall be required to take a break away from the employee's screen of at least fifteen (15) minutes after two (2) hours' work.
+In the event that normal work schedule does not provide a lunch or rest break every two

+(2) hours, the employee shall be assigned duties away from the video display screen for fifteen (15) minutes after two (2) hours of work.

+- 3. Physical Plant - 464.
+The Board of Supervisors agrees to provide, subject to the budgetary and fiscal provisions of the Charter, the following physical equipment and work environment for users of video display equipment: - 465. a.
 Where necessary, effective glare screens shall be affixed to the front of such machines; - b.
-Adjustable chairs, footrests and tables to allow for adjustment of individual machines to provide each operator with optimum comfort and the minimum amount of physical stress; - 442. c.
+Adjustable chairs, footrests and tables to allow for adjustment of individual machines to provide each operator with optimum comfort and the minimum amount of physical stress; - 467. c.
 Optimal lighting conditions adapted to accommodate the types of equipment in use at each work site shall be provided; - d.
 Prior to the acquisition of additional or replacement machines, the City agrees to meet and consult with the Union on the design of the machines, including such features as separate keyboards, tiltable screens, phosphor colors, brightness controls and any other features relating to operator health and well being.
 The City will give the Union as much advance notice as possible of such changes. - 4.
-Inspection of Machines - 444.
-The City agrees to inspect each machine in use on a regular basis and to maintain all equipment in proper repair, state of cleanliness and working order.
+Inspection of Machines - 469.
+The City agrees to inspect each machine in use on a regular basis and to maintain all equipment in proper repair, state of cleanliness and working order. - 5.
+Pregnancy - 470.
+Upon request, the City shall attempt to temporarily reassign a pregnant employee to another position away from video display equipment for the duration of the pregnancy.